fbpx

 Altar inside the stave church

-Fantoft Stave Church is open from mid-May to mid-September and can be viewed free of charge from a viewing platform outside the perimeter fence.
+Access to the building is available from mid-May to mid-September.
+Outside these times and when the church is closed, it can still be viewed free of charge from a viewing platform and various other spots outside the perimeter fence.

-To get a closer look inside the perimeter fence and to look inside the church itself, you'll need to pay the 55kr entrance fee.
+To get a closer look inside the perimeter fence and to look inside the church itself, you'll need to pay the small entrance fee.

 Interior of Fantoft Stave Church